-When an application is submitted through the NYS Auto Plan, it will be assigned to a particular insurer among many of the auto insurers doing business in New York State.
-The premium for an Auto Plan policy should be the same regardless of the insurer to which your application is assigned and no matter what agent or broker handles your application.
+When an application is submitted through the NYS Auto Plan, it will be assigned to a particular insurer among many auto insurers doing business in New York State.
+The premium for an auto plan policy should be the same regardless of the insurer to which your application is assigned and no matter what agent or broker handles your application.

 In the event that your auto insurance coverage is written through the Auto Plan, the insurer issuing your policy must insure you for three years before it can non-renew your policy (unless it wishes to write the renewal on a voluntary basis).

-At the end of this three-year period you may shop for a voluntary market policy or re-apply to the Auto Plan.
-However, there is no requirement for you to remain in the Auto Plan, and usually you will be better off in the voluntary market.
-If, at any time, you can find an insurer in the voluntary market that is willing to cover you, you may terminate your coverage with the Auto Plan insurer and obtain coverage from the new company.
+You may shop for a voluntary market policy or re-apply to the Auto Plan at the end of these three years.
+However, there is no requirement for you to remain in the Auto Plan, and usually, you will be better off in the voluntary market.
+If at any time, you can find an insurer in the voluntary market that is willing to cover you, you may terminate your coverage with the Auto Plan insurer and obtain coverage from the new company.

-Premiums for those going through the JUA or an assigned risk plan to get auto insurance coverage are generally higher, because the overall loss experience for this group of drivers has been consistently worse compared to the voluntary market.
-However in some states under the assigned risk plan you can get some discounts.
-For instance under the New York Auto Plan rules, drivers are eligible for a “careful driver” discount if they are accident free and conviction free for at least one year in the Auto Plan and have at least four years experience as a licensed driver.
+Premiums for those going through the JUA or an assigned risk plan to get auto insurance coverage are generally higher because the overall loss experience for this group of drivers has been consistently worse than the voluntary market.
+However, under the assigned risk plan, you can get some discounts in some states.
+For instance, under the New York Auto Plan rules, drivers are eligible for a “careful driver” discount if they are accident-free and conviction free for at least one year in the Auto Plan and have at least four years of experience as a licensed driver.

-There are some insurance companies that specialize in the non-standard auto market for what they consider to be high-risk drivers.
-Should you decide to buy in one of these markets, be sure to shop carefully because eligibility requirements and rates vary.
+Some insurance companies specialize in the non-standard auto market for what they consider to be high-risk drivers.
+If you decide to buy in one of these markets, shop carefully because eligibility requirements and rates vary.

-If you are having a hard time finding auto insurance due to your driving record, lack of driving experience, etc than you may need to apply for an assigned risk plan offered by your state or go through the JUA if that is offered instead.
-For more information about JUA or assigned risk plans in your state you can contact your state's insurance regulator.
+If you have a hard time finding auto insurance due to your driving record, lack of driving experience, then you may need to apply for an assigned risk plan offered by your state or go through the JUA if that is offered instead.